MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 ### Block user access to UEFI settings

 For many customers, the ability to block users from changing UEFI settings is critically important and a primary reason to use DFCI.
 As listed in Table 1, this is managed via the setting **Allow local user to change UEFI settings**.
-If you do not edit or configure this setting, local users will be able to change any UEFI setting not managed by Intune.
+If you don't edit or configure this setting, local users will be able to change any UEFI setting not managed by Intune.
 Therefore, it’s highly recommended to disable **Allow local user to change UEFI settings.**
 The rest of the DFCI settings enable you to turn off functionality that would otherwise be available to users.
 For example, if you need to protect sensitive information in highly secure areas, you can disable the camera, and if you don’t want users booting from USB drives, you can disable that also.

 ### Table 1.
 DFCI scenarios